tomcam/mb/website/gal/chill/right-sidebar-example.md

-## LOOKING FORWARD
+## HOW TO CRUSH IT

-**Design tips for non-designers** Use this principles to make your portfolio look less awful
+**Design tips for non-designers** Use these principles to make your portfolio look less awful

 **Speed up your workflow by scripting** Learn just enough programming to build your own footgun